BobbyClasemann/barrenanalysis/README.md

 Assuming you have the required dependencies installed, type the following in your terminal: g++ src/BarrenAnalysis.cc -o barren
 To execute, type ./barren
 The program will prompt you to enter the coordiantes of the rectangle.
-To enter each coordinate, type "X1 Y1 X2 Y2"  where X1, X2 are values 0-399 and Y1, Y2 are value 0-599.
+To enter each coordinate, type "X1 Y1 X2 Y2"  where X1, X2 are values 0-399 and Y1, Y2 are values 0-599.
 Then hit enter to insert the next set of coordinates.
 Once you're finished entering the coordinates, press 'e' to end user input.